NOAA-OWP/ngen/doc/NextGen_ON_CONUS.md

 ./cmake-build_mpi/partitionGenerator ./hydrofabric/conus.gpkg ./hydrofabric/conus.gpkg ./partition_config_32.json 32 '' ''
 ```

 In the command above, `conus.gpkg` is the NextGen hydrofabric version 2.01 for CONUS, `partition_config_32.json` is the partition file that contains all features ids and their interconnected network information.
 The number `32` is the intended number of processing cores for running parallel build `ngen` executable using MPI.
+You can choose a different number appropriate for your system and computation need.
 The last two empty strings, as indicated by `''`, indicate there is no subsetting, i.e., we intend to run the whole CONUS hydrofabric.

 # Prepare the Input Data

 Input data include the forcing data and initial parameter data for various submodules.
 These depend on what best suits the user's need.
-For our case, as of this documentation, beside forcing data, which can be accessed at `./forcing/NextGen_forcing_2016010100.nc` using the symbolic link scheme, we also generated initial input data for various submodules: `noah-owp-modular`, `PET`, `CFE`, `SoilMoistureProfiles (SMP)`, `SoilFreezeThaw (SFT)`.
+For our case, as of this documentation, beside forcing data, which can be accessed at `./forcing/NextGen_forcing_2016010100.nc` using the symbolic link scheme, we also generated initial input data for various submodules: `noah-owp-modular`, `PET`, `CFE`, `SoilMoistureProfiles (SMP)`, `SoilFreezeThaw (SFT)`, and LASAM, or LGAR-C (lgc).
 The first three are located in `./conus_config/`, the SMP initial configs are located in `./conus_smp_configs/` and the SFT initial configs are located in `./conus_sft_configs/`.
+For LASAM model coupled with SMP, a different initial configuration is needed for SMP, which is named 'config_layered.txt' in config directory of SMP.
+For testing purpose, we used the smae initial configure file for all catchments.

 For code used to generate the initial config files for the various modules, the interested users are directed to this [web location](https://github.com/NOAA-OWP/ngen-cal/tree/master/python/ngen_config_gen).